Update, 4/21/2017: We’ve added some great new case studies that have come to our attention since the original article went live.

 While 92% of nonprofit professionals use content marketing, just a quarter of those professionals believe they are effective.
 They reportedly each use, on average, 11 different content marketing tactics, with in-person events, social media, online articles, electronic newsletters, and videos being the most common.

-Here are five nonprofit organizations with content marketing campaigns that are thriving:
+Here are eight nonprofit organizations with thriving content marketing campaigns:

 1. March of Dimes